 One common approach to writing a mission statement:

-- Have each steering committee/board member answer the questions above.
+- Each steering committee/board member answer the 6 Ws.

-- As a group, discuss everyone’s individual answers to find consensus.
+- The group discusses everyone’s answers to find consensus.

 - Talk about where there are differences.